-How To Get Better At Self-Care Using The Power Hour Method
+How To Start A Self-Care Routine Using The Power Hour Method

-No, my friends.
-We’re not talking about the power hour drinking game.
-We’re talking about a power hour that’s going to improve your well-being in 60 minutes or less.
-An alternate title for this post could have been How To Make Yourself Want To Get Up In The Morning because this method is going to get you pumped to get out of bed as soon as you wake up.
-Seems like a long shot, right?
+Today, we’re talking about a power hour that’s going to improve your well-being in 60 minutes or less.
+An alternative title for this post could have been How To Make Yourself Want To Get Up In The Morning because this method is going to get you pumped to get out of bed as soon as you wake up.

-But not only will this method help you get out of bed, it will give you time to take care of yourself and start a self-care routine (because how many of us can’t seem to find the time for this?).
-It’s also perfect for those of us who aren’t totally down with the morning routine thing because you like a little variety in life (me, again).
+Not only will this method help you get out of bed, it will give you time to take care of yourself and start a self-care routine (because how many of us can’t seem to find the time for this?).

 Before I reveal all of my secrets to you, let’s just talk about mornings for a second.